Skip to content

 Australia

 • In Australia, you are obligated to respond to requests for personal information under the conditions of APP 6 in the Australian Privacy Act 1988.
 Just because the request comes via Aurabox does not affect your responsibliities to the requester.
+See OAIC.gov.au > Guide to health privacy > Chapter 4: Giving access to health information for more information.

 Singapore